-The Port 80 is open so let’s open IP in out Browser to see that if a website is hosted on the IP.
+The Port 80 is open so let’s open IP in our browser to see that if a website is hosted on the IP.
 After opening the IP in the browser, we were greeted by a simple page with Register and Login Links.
 Clicking on the Register opens up a form.

 Then I decided to register as admin: 123 for username and password respectively.

-At last, I decide to use burp suite for capturing browser request.
+At last, I decided to use the burp suite for capturing browser request.
 Here I simply register with aadmin as username and password 123.

-Next open terminal to run the command shown in the given image which contains target URL and above-copied auth cookie
+Next, open the terminal to run the command shown in the given image which contains target URL and above-copied auth cookie

 Further type 2 where it asked ID recommended

-Last part of screenshot has captured three decrypt values in base64, HEX and ASCII.
-The cookie of auth is a combination of username with its password from padbuster we come to know what is the encrypted value of username for admin.
+Last part of screenshot has captured three decrypt values in base64, HEX, and ASCII.
+The cookie of auth is a combination of username with its password from padbuster we came to know what is the encrypted value of username for admin.